mertenvg/secrets/README.md

 ## Usage
 You may specify any number of files to lock and unlock along with each command.
 These will be combined with any files listed in a secrets.yaml configuration file.

+Locking and unlocking files requires a key, specified by a `-k` [`--key`] argument or a `SECRETS_KEY` environment variable.
+Don't worry if you don't have one yet.

-When using this tool for the first time on a project, if no key is provided one will be generated for you.
-Please make sure you store the key securely so you can unlock your files again when you need them.
+When using this tool for the first time on a project, if no key is provided, one will be generated for you.
+Please make sure you store the key securely so you can unlock your files again when you need it.

 ```shell
 # show help
 secrets -h